 You push the power button and you may hear one short beep or a continuous beep.
 What does this beep indicate?
 Why does the computer beep when it boots up and what does it mean?

 This Is What Happens

 From the moment you push your power button, it perceives a set of automatic instructions that tells it what to do.
-Or better put, it goes through a series of system tests that the computer must past in order for it to boot to the OS.
-Computers have four basic functions and they are:
+Or better put, it goes through a series of system tests that the computer must pass in order for it to boot to the OS.
+Computers have four basic functions, and they are:

 - Input (data)

 There are different devices or components that are assigned to carry out different functions.
 With this being said, a functional PC requires that the processes of software run on top of the hardware in this order:

 Your Bios (Basic Input/Output System) provides your PC with the necessary information to start.